 As of the date hereof, we have not been successful in raising the additional funding necessary to continue with our business plan for our business.
 Historically, we have been able to raise a limited amount of capital through private placements of our equity stock, but we are uncertain about our continued ability to raise funds privately.
 The recent credit crisis has only made our situation more difficult, because investors who were historically receptive to startup situations have become nonexistent in this environment.
 Without further loans from our directors, we only have sufficient funds to continue with our business in a maintenance mode for the next 1-2 months, and anticipate that final commercial version of FRINFO will not be ready for commercial use for at least 3-6 months from the date hereof.
 We still need to complete development of a second tier intelligence discipline for FRINFO to ensure that client driven queries are answered correctly.
-We also need to design and build database enhancement tools, and software for predictive modeling and statistical analysis of queries prior to actual release.
+We also need to design and build database on function to actual release.